CeeDee Lamb

-Cedarian DeLeon "CeeDee" Lamb (born April 8, 1999) is an American football wide receiver for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Oklahoma where he was a consensus All-American in 2019, and was drafted by the Cowboys in the first round of the 2020 NFL Draft.
+Cedarian DeLeon "CeeDee" Lamb (born April 8, 1999) is an American professional football wide receiver for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Oklahoma Sooners where he was a consensus All-American in 2019, and was selected by the Cowboys in the first round of the 2020 NFL draft.

-Early years
+Early life

-Lamb was born in Opelousas, Louisiana, and lived in New Orleans until he and his family evacuated to Houston, Texas following Hurricane Katrina's effects on the city in 2005.
-Lamb later attended John and Randolph Foster High School in Richmond, Texas, where he played high school football.
+Lamb was born in Opelousas, Louisiana, and lived in New Orleans until he and his family evacuated to Houston, Texas, following Hurricane Katrina's effects on the city in 2005.
+Lamb attended John and Randolph Foster High School in Richmond, Texas, where he played high school football.
 As a junior, he caught 57 receptions for 1,082 yards and 11 touchdowns.

-As a senior in 2016, Lamb had 98 receptions for 2,032 yards (fourth in state history), 33 receiving touchdowns (tied for second in state history) and three punt returns for touchdowns.
-Lamb, along with quarterback Alex Ramart, led the team to a 14–1 overall record, with the only loss coming to Temple High School in the 5A-D1 state semifinals.
+As a senior, Lamb had 98 receptions for 2,032 yards (fourth in state history), 33 receiving touchdowns (tied for second in state history) and three punt returns for touchdowns.
+Lamb, with quarterback Alex Ramart, led the team to a 14–1 overall record, with the only loss coming to Temple High School in the 5A-D1 state semifinals.
 Lamb received All-State, Houston Touchdown Club's Offensive Player of the Year and the Houston Chronicles All-Greater Houston Football Offensive Player of the Year honors.

-Lamb was rated a four-star recruit by 247Sports.com, Rivals.com and ESPN, and had offers from schools such as the University of Alabama and University of Texas.
+Lamb was rated a four-star recruit by 247Sports.com, Rivals.com and ESPN, and had offers from the University of Alabama and University of Texas.
 He committed to the University of Oklahoma on July 25, 2016.